i-love-flamingo/flamingo-commerce/w3cdatalayer/Readme.md

 # W3C Datalayer Module

-Simple modul that helps implementing tracking pixels and tagmanagers.
+Modul that makes it easy to add common datalayer to your website - which makes it easier to connect to analytics and to implement tracking pixels and tagmanagers

 The datastructure is oriented at: https://www.w3.org/community/custexpdata/

-It:
-* provides easy access to common informations relevant for tracking and datalayer
+The datalayer informations provides an easy access to common informations relevant for tracking and datalayer.
-* listens to various events and adds informations to the datalayer
+The datalayer module therefore listens to various events and adds informations to the datalayer

-Configurations:
+## Configurations:
 ```
 w3cDatalayer:
   pageInstanceIDPrefix: "mywebsite"